MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 1. In VS Code, create a new Q# standalone console application project named **CheckGHZ**.
     1. Select **View > Command Pallete > Q#: Create new project > Standalone console application**
-1. Replace the configuration in **CheckGHZ.proj** with the following:
+1. Replace the configuration in **CheckGHZ.csproj** with the following:

     ```xml
     <Project Sdk="Microsoft.Quantum.Sdk/0.27.258160">